urakubo/Dojo-standalone/README.md

 1-y.
 Download all the files on a PC with Python environment.
 Execute "python main.py" to confirm the launch of a small GUI.

 2-a.
-Download a Dojo/Mojo-style file.
+Download a Dojo/Mojo-style file (eg. https://1drv.ms/u/s!Ar0M8vZTxk-whXolghHevRjeXiOS .
+This is a copy from Mojo web page, kasthuri15 ).

 3-a.
 File -> Open Dojo folder, and specify the Dojo/Mojo-style file.